 EC endorsement regulation Date of publication Date of application Description standard/amendment 2024/1317 May 15 th 2024 January 1 st 2024 Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosure: Supplier Financing Arrangements On May 25 th 2023, International Accounting Standards Board issued amendments to the IAS 7 "Statement of Cash Flows" and to IFRS 7 "Financial Instruments, Disclosures: Supplier Finance Arrangements".
 The amendments introduce new disclosure requirements to improve the transparency and, therefore, the usefulness of information provided by entities on financing arrangements with suppliers.
 These amendments address the presentation of liabilities and related cash flows arising from financing arrangements, as well as the disclosures required for such arrangements.
 The aim is to help users of financial statements understand the effects that such arrangements have on trade payables, cash flows and exposure to liquidity risk.
 The amendments clarify the characteristics of financing arrangements.
 In these arrangements, one or more third-party lenders pay amounts that the entity owes to its suppliers.
 The entity agrees to settle those amounts with the lenders in accordance with the terms and conditions of the agreements on the same date or a later date as when the third-party lenders pay the entity's suppliers.
 Accordingly, the loan agreements provide the entity with extended payment terms and the entity's suppliers with payment in advance of the original due dates.
 Different terms are used to describe these agreements, such as supply chain finance, payables finance and reverse factoring.
 Agreements involving financial guarantees, including letters of credit used as collateral, are not considered to be supplier financing agreements.
 Similarly, instruments used to settle amounts directly with a supplier, such as credit cards, are not supplier financing agreements.
-The amendments are effective for annual periods beginning on or after 1st January 2024.
+The amendments are effective for annual periods beginning on or after 1 st January 2024.

-On 15th August 2023, the International Accounting Standards Board (the IASB or Board) published Lack of Exchangeability (Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates).
+20 024/2862 August 15 th 2023 January 1 st 2025 Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability On 15 th August 2023, the International Accounting Standards Board (the IASB or Board) published Lack of Exchangeability (Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates).
 The Amendments to IAS 21 clarify how an entity should assess the exchange rate of a currency that has low or no exchangeability.
 In such scenarios, the entity must estimate an exchange rate used in an ordinary transaction between market participants at the prevailing economic conditions.
 When an entity estimates the exchange rate, it must provide information on how the exchange rate affects its results of operations and financial position.
 In addition, it shall provide information about: (i) the inability to exchange one currency for another; (ii) the exchange rate used; (iii) the process of estimating the exchange rate; (iv) the risks to which it is exposed because the currency is not exchangeable for another.

-When the functional currency of a foreign operation is not exchangeable for the presentation currency or the presentation currency is not exchangeable for the functional currency of a foreign operation, the entity is also required to provide the following information:

-- 1) The name of the foreign operation and the type of control; - 2) Summary financial information on the foreign operation; - 3) Nature and terms of any contractual arrangements that may require the entity to provide financial support to the foreign operation.
+When the functional currency of a foreign operation is not exchangeable for the presentation currency or the presentation currency is not exchangeable for the functional currency of a foreign operation, the entity is also required to provide the following information: 1) The name of the foreign operation and the type of control; 2) Summary financial information on the foreign operation; 3) Nature and terms of any contractual arrangements that may require the entity to provide financial support to the foreign operation.